Public image of Angela Merkel: A preacher's daughter

+Merkel, influenced by her Protestant upbringing through her father, a pastor, displayed a frugal lifestyle and a tendency to work behind the scenes in her early political career.
+Observers note her approach in navigating complex political decisions, particularly during the 2015 refugee crisis, where she led Germany to accept a significant number of refugees.
+This decision has been viewed by some as an example of Merkel balancing moral considerations with political pragmatism.

 As a scientist

-Still living in the GDR, Merkel studied physics and graduated from the Karl Marx University in 1978 with a degree in physics and physical chemistry.
-In 1986, she continued her education and received a Ph.D. in quantum chemistry.
-Merkel continued her work in the sciences at the ‘Akademie der Wissenschaften’ (Academy of Sciences) from 1978 to 1990, where she was one of the few female researchers.
-Scholars note that Merkel used her career in the sciences to avoid the East German regime; a career in politics may not have afforded her this luxury.
-Merkel did not transition into politics until her thirties, when she utilized her acquired expertise in her future cabinet positions, including Minister of Environment.
-Most recently, her background has been seen as an asset for Germany during the COVID-19 pandemic.
+Merkel, before the political phase of her career, pursued an education in physics at the Karl Marx University (now the University of Leipzig), where she graduated in 1978 with a degree in physics and physical chemistry.
+She furthered her studies by earning a Ph.D. in quantum chemistry in 1986.
+Merkel worked at the Academy of Sciences (‘Akademie der Wissenschaften’) from 1978 to 1990, during which she was among a minority of female researchers in her field.
+Her entry into politics occurred in her thirties, leveraging her scientific expertise in roles such as the Minister of Environment.
+Her scientific background has been regarded as beneficial, particularly during challenges such as the COVID-19 pandemic.

 As a woman in politics

-When Merkel began her political journey in the 1990s, she was one of the first women in domestic politics seen in leadership positions, particularly in her conservative party.
-As she climbed the ranks in the CDU, she became known as Helmut Kohl's "little girl" despite Merkel being in her thirties and having an established scientific and political career.
-Merkel gained prominence as a female politician without running ‘as a woman.’
+When Merkel began her political journey in the 1990s, she was one of the first women in domestic politics seen in leadership positions.
+As she climbed the ranks in the CDU, she became known as Helmut Kohl's "little girl", despite her established career, drawing accusations of sexism.
+Merkel has historically shied away from talking about personal experience with gender discrimination and tried to avoid "running as a woman".
 Still, regardless of how Merkel frames herself, the public hasn't hesitated to draw conclusions based on her gender.
-The usual sexist coverage followed her, including an analysis of her hairstyles and wardrobe.
-However, when Merkel stepped down as the party leader and announced she would not seek reelection in 2021, she has become more vocal on women's issues, including the gender pay gap and representation in politics.
-Yet, she remains opposed to calling herself a feminist, suggesting that she would prefer to be known for her leadership outside of her gender identity.
-Merkel continues to transcend gender identity and strives to be noted for her accomplishments.
+Some believe that certain media coverage of Merkel reflects sexist attitudes, including an analysis of her hairstyles and wardrobe.
+Since Merkel stepped down as the CDU party leader, she has become more vocal on women's issues, including the gender pay gap and representation in politics.
+Merkel refused to declare herself a feminist for most of her career.
+She finally chose to self-identify as such in a 2021 interview with Chimamanda Ngozi Adichie.